KristinWick/Sysmexstudy/README.md

 # Sysmexstudy
-This repository has the scripts that have been used in the Sysmex study
+This repository has the scripts that have been used in the Sysmex study published in this paper: